stolniceanudenisa/audio-steganography/README.md

 ## Usage
 In your terminal:
-* Go to the directory the directory of this project
+* Go to the directory this project
 * Run this command:
     * Python 2:
     ```